elymatos/fn3/backup/fn3_scenarios/01-fn3_proposal.md

 ---

-## 3. Situations and Entities
+## 3. Frames

+**Frames** represents **entities**, **attributes** or **situations**.

 A **situation** is a minimally coherent segment of reality, whether actual or possible.
 It is perceived and described from the perspective of a speaker or experiencer.
 Every situation is linguistically represented by a **frame**.
-In FN3, a frame is a formal model that defines a specific type of situation along with its participants and internal structure.
+In FN3, a "situational frame" is a formal model that defines a specific type of situation along with its participants and internal structure.
+A situational frame can represent Events, Process, States and Relations.

-Situations are often reified or treated as “objects,” which allows not only the identification of situations but also the consideration of their properties.
+Situations are often reified or treated as "objects," which allows not only the identification of situations but also the consideration of their properties.
 For example, we may consider the spatial and temporal location of a specific situation.

 An important characteristic of situations is that they can be conceived as having a complex mereological structure, with situations constituting other situations.
 This hierarchical form can be explored for reusing specifications of a situation.

 Each situation has a well-defined internal structure, and once formalized as a frame, this structure becomes fixed.
-This means that a **frame represents a rigid embodiment of a type of situation**: while its instantiations may vary in terms of lexical units or context, the conceptual structure of the frame remains stable.
+This means that a **situational frame represents a rigid embodiment of a type of situation**: while its instantiations may vary in terms of lexical units or context, the conceptual structure of the frame remains stable.
 This rigidity is necessary for coherence, comparison, and reuse of frames across different scenes and domains.
 For example, the frame *Giving* will always involve a Donor, a Recipient, and a Theme, regardless of whether the context is economic exchange, symbolic offering, or metaphorical transfer.

-Like in many ontological and lexical frameworks, in FN3 a clear distinction is drawn between **entities** and **situations**.
-Entities—often equated with “endurants”—are things that persist through time while maintaining their identity.
+Like in many ontological and lexical frameworks, in FN3 a clear distinction is drawn between **entities**, **attributes** and **situations**.

+Entities—often equated with "endurants"—are things that persist through time while maintaining their identity.
 They have properties and parts, but they do not, in themselves, unfold or happen; rather, they provide the stable backdrop against which changes and events occur.

-By contrast, situations correspond to “perdurants,” unfolding across time as processes, events or states.
+By contrast, situations correspond to "perdurants," unfolding across time as processes, events or states.
 A situation is not wholly present at any single moment but consists of temporal parts: it begins, evolves, and eventually ends.
 Situations capture how entities participate in change—such as a conversation, a chemical reaction, or a journey—by describing the dynamic patterns of involvement rather than the static bearers of properties.

-Endurant-based entities serve as the anchors of classification (who or what), while perdurant-based situations describe the temporal “happenings” (when and how) in which those entities are involved.
+Endurant-based entities serve as the anchors of classification (who or what), while perdurant-based situations describe the temporal "happenings" (when and how) in which those entities are involved.

-In FN3 we are handling Attributes and Relations also as situations.
+On the other hand, attributes (sometimes classified as "qualities") describe _what an Entity or Situation is like_.
+They don't _unfold_ in time, nor do they persist as independent entities.
+They _inhere_ in something else.

 ### 3.1.
 Frame Typology